CodeYourFuture/immersive-go-course/docker-cloud/IMPLEMENTATION.md

 # docker-cloud implementation

-To get familiar with Docker, complete parts 1, 2 and 3 of [this tutorial](https://docs.docker.com/get-started/):
+To get familiar with Docker, complete parts 1, 2 and 3 of [this tutorial](https://docs.docker.com/get-started/), after which you should know about:

 - Running applications with docker: `docker run -dp 80:80 docker/getting-started`
 - Containers and images: process & filesystem isolation
 - `Dockerfile`: a text-based script of instructions that is used to create a container image
 - Starting, managing processes and images: `docker ps` and `docker rm -f`s

-Next work through the [Go Docker tutorial](https://docs.docker.com/language/golang/):
+Next work through the [Go Docker tutorial](https://docs.docker.com/language/golang/), after which you should know about:

 - Dockerising a go application
 - Starting and stopping containers